 #1) Create an environment where people can find (or share) the right information at the right time.

-#3) Connect the public with opportunities to be involved in feedback process at the appropriate level.
+#3) Connect the public with opportunities to be involved in the feedback process at the appropriate level.

 All city employees are expected to promote open government and to strengthen civic engagement.
 We’ve even adopted the use of Plain Language.